simonw/click-app/README.md

 - [shot-scraper](https://github.com/simonw/shot-scraper): A comand-line utility for taking automated screenshots of websites
 - [s3-credentials](https://github.com/simonw/s3-credentials): A tool for creating credentials for accessing S3 buckets
 - [git-history](https://github.com/simonw/git-history):  Tools for analyzing Git history using SQLite
+- See [click-app-template-demo](https://github.com/simonw/click-app-template-demo) for the output of the template demo.

 ## Usage

-Run `cookiecutter gh:simonw/click-app` and then answer the prompts.
+Run `cookiecutter gh:william-cass-wright/click-app` and then answer the prompts.
 Here's an example run:

     $ cookiecutter gh:william-cass-wright/click-app
-    app_name []: click app template demo
-    description []: Demonstrating https://github.com/william-cass-wright/click-app
+    app_name []: my new command line tool description []: Demonstrating https://github.com/william-cass-wright/click-app
-    hyphenated [click-app-template-demo]:
+    hyphenated [my-new-command-line-tool]:
-    underscored [click_app_template_demo]:
+    underscored [my_new_command_line_tool]:
-    abbreviated []:
+    abbreviated []: new-tool
     github_username []: william-cass-wright
     author_name []: Will Wright

 I strongly recommend accepting the suggested value for "hyphenated" and "underscored" by hitting enter on those prompts.

-This will create a directory called `click-app-template-demo` - the tool name you enter is converted to lowercase and uses hyphens instead of spaces.
+This will create a directory called `my-new-command-line-tool` - the tool name you enter is converted to lowercase and uses hyphens instead of spaces.

-See https://github.com/simonw/click-app-template-demo for the output of this example.

 ## Developing your command-line tool